-Listen to Jo Rogan’s full apology to Spotify over COVID-19 backlash
+Listen to Joe Rogan’s full apology to Spotify over COVID-19 backlash

 These podcasts are very strange because they’re just conversations.
 And oftentimes I have no idea what I’m going to talk about until I sit down and talk to people.
 And that’s why some of my ideas are not that prepared or fleshed out because I’m literally having them in real time, but I do my best and they’re just conversations, and I think that’s also the appeal of the show.
 It’s one of the things that makes it interesting.
 So I want to thank Spotify for being so supportive during this time, and I’m very sorry that this is happening to them and that they’re taking so much from it.

-You can listen to Jo Rogan’s full apology below.
+You can listen to Rogan’s full apology below.